Facility Greenhouse Gas Reporting

 Greenhouse Gas Emissions Reporting Program

 Accurate tracking of greenhouse gas (GHG) emissions is an important part of assessing Canada’s overall environmental performance.
-In March 2004, the Government of Canada has required facilities across Canada to report their GHG emissions annually through the Greenhouse Gas Emissions Reporting Program (GHGRP).
+Since March 2004, the Government of Canada has required facilities across Canada to report their GHG emissions annually through the Greenhouse Gas Emissions Reporting Program (GHGRP).

 Facility GHG emissions reporting contributes to the development, implementation and evaluation of climate change and energy use policies and strategies by providing a more precise picture of the sources and amounts of GHG emissions from Canada's largest emitters.

-The GHGRP applies to the largest GHG emitting operations in Canada.
+So far the GHGRP has applied to the largest GHG emitting operations in Canada.
 All facilities that emit the equivalent of 50 000 tonnes (50 kilotonnes) or more of GHGs in carbon dioxide equivalent units (CO2 eq) per year are required to submit a report.
 Facilities with emissions falling below the reporting threshold of 50 kilotonnes per year can voluntarily report their GHG emissions.